camunda/camunda-docs-manual/content/reference/rest/history/batch/get-query.md

     <td>completed</td>
     <td>
       Filter completed or not completed batches.
 If the value is
-      <code>true</code> only completed batches, i.e. end time is set, are
+      <code>true</code>, only completed batches, i.e., end time is set, are
       returned.
-Otherwise if the value is <code>false</code> only running batches, i.e. end time is null, are returned.
+Otherwise, if the value is <code>false</code>, only running batches, i.e., end time is null, are returned.
     </td>
   </tr>
   <tr>